Theodo-UK/theodo-good-tests/documentation-tree/general/types-of-testing.md

 ### Static Tests

-- Tests you code is syntactically correct and takes/returns the right types (e.g. flow/eslint)
+- Tests your code is syntactically correct and takes/returns the right types (e.g. flow/eslint)
 - 👍 Gives high confidence of no stupid bugs
 - 🚫 Doesn't prevent logic errors